-for the metric.
+There are at least two approaches to using a DFA model to define an investment allocation.
+In one, a DFA analyst might set up an initial allocation of assets using an efficient frontier obtained from quadratic optimization on a prior historical period.
+A DFA model would be run repeatedly-a different state-ofthe-world would ensue each time, and a different reading obtained for the metric.
 These simulations produce endpoints in the modeled risk-return space.
-In this approach, one beginning asset allocation leads to many different observations about endpoints.
-The reason they are different is that, although each starts with the same state, the model simulates various outcomes.
+In this approach, one beginning asset allocation leads to many different is that, although each starts with the same state, the model simulates various outcomes.
 Each hypothetical one probably leads to a different endpoint for the planning horizon.

-But, another viewpoint exists.5 We refer to it as the hybrid approach.
-Suppose that history serves a valid purpose in calibrating a model, but should not be used to define a beginning allocation.
+But, another viewpoint exists.4 We refer to it as the hybrid approach.
+Suppose that history serves a valid purpose in calibrating a model but should not be used to define a beginning allocation.
 In this viewpoint, the investment mix is suggested by the optimizer.
 DFA serves only to measure what could happen with some hypothetical starting allocation.